ferryjul/fairCORELSV2/README.md

 Email contact: <jferry@laas.fr>

-Welcome to FairCorelsV2, a Python library for learning certifiably optimal fair and interpretable models!
+Welcome to FairCORELSV2, a Python library for learning certifiably optimal fair and interpretable models!
 The use of Python 3 is strongly recommended !

 ## Overview

 FairCORELSV2 is an improved version of the [FairCORELS](https://github.com/ferryjul/fairCORELS) algorithm, proposed to efficiently learn optimal fair rule lists.
 It provides additional tools allowing a more efficient exploration of the search space while still guaranteeing optimality of the resulting models.
 Details on the methods used within FairCORELSV2 are provided within our full paper accepted at the CPAIOR 2022 conference ([preprint](https://homepages.laas.fr/jferry/drupal/sites/homepages.laas.fr.jferry/files/u202/CPAIOR2022_paper.pdf)).
+In a nutshell, we propose a novel pruning approach, leveraging Mixed Integer Linear Programming to prune FairCORELS' search space (represented as a prefix tree, as in the CORELS algorithm).
+We additionally modified CORELS' prefix permutation map in order to maintain the optimality guarantee of the built fair rule lists.

 The original FairCORELS algorithm was introduced in the paper [Learning fair rule lists](https://arxiv.org/abs/1909.03977) and presented at the [CIKM 2021](https://www.cikm2021.org/) conference, in a [demo paper](https://dl.acm.org/doi/10.1145/3459637.3481965).
 FairCORELS is based on the [CORELS algorithm](https://corels.eecs.harvard.edu/) and its [original](https://github.com/corels/corels) and [Python](https://github.com/corels/pycorels) implementations.